clux/facemaulers/east/irithyll.md

 - Nightwalker MTF216 CR20 boss.
 - 2x Eidolon MTF194 CR12 temple protectors

+Quest: One reclusive hag/crone immune to the magic via tattoos.
+Offers if they do something shady.

 ### Underdark passage
 Can spot takeover parallel by Zuggtmoy.
 Plus [[koth]]'s domain.